ssaucedo/create-react/README.md

    On async requests I want to refresh data depending on a time limit, if the already fetched data is older than the limit, we fetch again.
    As the fetched data now includes a timestamp add an auto refresh of data based on a timer.
 The idea is to define an awesome API.

+## Pattern 6:
+   Twitts search dashboard that refresh according to a time lapse.
+Each search has it's own search string and time lapse.
+   Searches can be added and removed.

 ## Pattern 5 (pattern?): Service-BE integration testing with version snapshots: